GLiT: Neural Architecture Search for Global and Local Image Transformer: Introduction

 \section{Introduction}

-Convolutional Neural Networks (CNN) -based architecture (e.g., ResNet \cite{resnet-cvpr16}) is one of the most imperative elements that facilitates the great success of deep learning in the computer vision tasks for past several years.
+Convolutional Neural Networks (CNN) -based architecture (e.g., ResNet \cite{resnet-cvpr16}) contributes to the great success of deep learning in computer vision tasks~\cite{ren2015faster, act-chen, gradnet} for past several years.
 By stacking a set of CNN layers, CNN-based models can achieve larger receptive filed and perceive more contextual information on scarifies of the efficiency.
 Driven by the great success of transformer ~\cite{trans} in Natural Language Processing(NLP) tasks, there are increasing interests in the computer vision community to develop more efficient architectures based on the transformer \cite{vit_trans,deit,DETR,Defor-Detr} which can manipulate the global correlations directly.
 Among these works, vision transformer (ViT) is a representative one~\cite{vit_trans} as it does not rely on the CNN-based backbone to extract features and solely relies on self-attention modules in transformer to establish global correlations among all input image patches.
 While ViT achieves impressive performance, if extra training data is not used, ViT still has lower accuracy than the well-designed CNN models such as ResNet-101 \cite{resnet-cvpr16}.
-To further exploit the potential of transformer in image recognition tasks, Deit \cite{deit} proposes to use teacher-student strategy for distilling knowledge to the transformer token.
-These two methods rely on the original transformer architecture but neglect the potential gap between NLP tasks and image recognition tasks in the aspect of architecture.
+To further exploit the potential of transformer in image recognition tasks, DeiT \cite{deit} uses teacher-student strategy for distilling knowledge to the transformer token.
+These two methods rely on the original transformer architecture but neglect potential gap between NLP tasks and image recognition tasks in architecture.